 It’s possible to hack the most common passwords in seconds.
 The most common one (123456) will be hacked in 0.4 seconds.
 Changing to !!123456!! means it would take a year to hack.

 - Make your staff aware of the dangers and make sure they are alert at all times.
 Tell them the 25 most common passwords and see whose face goes red.

 - Review your processes.
 Or write some processes if you haven’t got round to it yet.

 - Do an audit of where you are vulnerable.
 The government’s Cyber Essentials website is a good place to start.

-- Make sure you back up your data and make sure your back up is actually working and the data can be restored – before you need it!
+- Back up your data and make sure your back up is actually working and restoring data is happening – before you need it!

 - Make sure you have paid anti-virus software and that it is up to date.